Linushaddai99/Group-Recipe-app/README.md

 - Clone this project on your local machine using the following command in your terminal:

-- Make sure to add .env file and setup your .env file with your postgres username and password!
+- Make sure to add .env file on your root directory and setup your .env file with your postgres username and password!

 ```sh
   git clone https://github.com/Linushaddai99/Group-Recipe-app.git